Cinema Crespodiso

 Subscribe: Apple Podcasts | Spotify | TuneIn | RSS

-The Netflix Instant Pick of the Week is Hardware (1990).
+The Netflix Instant Pick of the Week is Crouching Tiger, Hidden Dragon: Sword of Destiny.

-The Crespodisco features two songs from the Turbo Kid soundtrack.
+The Crespodisco features the Wonder Woman theme song from the Batman v Superman soundtrack.

 Continue Reading …